LoL popularity explodes in 2022

 • Here in Germany, popular YouTuber HandofBlood founded the team “Eintracht Spandau” in 2021, which dominated the Prime League in 2022 and is currently in first place.

 • In France, the team “Karmine Corp” was created by two Twitch streamers in November 2020.
-They got “Rekkles”, a legendary star of the LEC for 2022, and are currently ranked 2nd in France.
+They got “Rekkles”, a legendary star of the LEC for 2022, and are currently 2nd in France.

 • In Spain, one of the biggest Twitch streamers in the world, Ibai (9.6 million followers Twitch) together with soccer star Gerard Pique created Team KOI in December 2021: They are ranked 3rd in Spain.